PoyBoi/StableDiffusionHelper/README.md

 ## 😖 Troubleshooting

+- ### For Severe GUI Errors/Crashes

   Sometimes the GUI might crash due to unexpected reasons (has not been patched yet).
 Each run of this code writes a `sdh_log.txt` file in the root of this project, which contains the error logs.
 If you encounter an error, please open an issue with the log file attached.
   - Basic Fixes:
     - If the GUI crash takes place during "Suitability Check", try removing the file from the folder and proceed, as of now, it's a known issue.

+- ### Command Line Error: ```UserWarning: `crop_size` parameter is deprecated.
+Please use `canvas_size` instead.```

+  Do not worry, ignore this issue, it will not render anything useless

 ## ✍️ Contributing